Citation, DOI, disclosures and article data

 Treatment is with systemic steroids and judicious use of angioplasty.
 Corticosteroids can be used for initial treatment.
 Other medical options include methotrexate, cyclophosphamide, and cyclosporine.
 Percutaneous angioplasty and bypass surgery should only be considered when there is no acute inflammation.

-Prognosis tends to be variable ranging from a rapidly progressive disease in some reaching a quiescent stage in others.
+Prognosis tends to be variable, ranging from rapidly progressive disease in some to a quiescent stage in others.

 History and etymology

-The condition is named after Dr Takayasu (Japanese ophthalmologist) who initially described similar vascular features on the retina in 1908.
+The condition is named after a Japanese ophthalmologist, Mikito Takayasu (1860-1938), who initially described similar vascular features on the retina in a 22-year-old female patient in 1908 12.

 - 1. Dähnert W. Radiology Review Manual.
 Lippincott Williams & Wilkins.
 (2011) ISBN:1609139437.
 Read it at Google Books - Find it at Amazon